 To place dental implants, Dr. Puterman uses technologies and techniques that significantly reduce the treatment timeline.
 These measures also improve the reliability of dental implants further and promote healing more quickly after the procedure.
 Whereas many implant surgeons advocate multiple procedures over 6 plus months, Dr. Puterman most often can have you working on the crown with your dentist within 1-3 months after implant placement.
 He can discuss his approach with you as part of your initial consultation.

 If you are exploring tooth restoration and have questions about your options, schedule a consultation to learn more about dental implants and alternative treatments.
-Washington, DC patients can reach Dr. Puterman online or by phone at (301) 652-0939.
+Patients can reach Dr. Puterman online or by phone at (301) 652-0939.